Home

 1st July

 The First Battle of the Somme began on this day in 1916 and continued for four and a half months.
-On this opening day of the Allied assault along a 21-mile front, against well-entrenched German positions, 60,000 British soldiers fell, 20,000 of them killed.
-By the time the slaughter was called off in November, the total casualties of the offensive are estimated to have been 650,000 Germans, 195,000 French and 450,000 British.
+On the first day of the Allied assault along a 21-mile front, against well-entrenched German positions, there were 60,000 British casualties, 20,000 of them killed.
+By the time the offensive was called off in November, total casualties are estimated to have been 650,000 Germans, 195,000 Frenchmen and 450,000 Britons.

 Film of the First War’s Shell-Shocked